Dynamically create and use a persistent volume with Azure disks in Azure Kubernetes Service (AKS)

 $ kubectl get sc NAME PROVISIONER AGE default (default) kubernetes.io/azure-disk 1h managed-premium kubernetes.io/azure-disk 1h

 Persistent volume claims are specified in GiB but Azure managed disks are billed by SKU for a specific size.
-These SKUs range from 32GiB for S4 or P4 disks to 4TiB for S50 or P50 disks.
-Additionally, the throughput and IOPS performance of a Premium managed disk depends on the both the SKU and the instance size of the nodes in the AKS cluster.
+These SKUs range from 32GiB for S4 or P4 disks to 32TiB for S80 or P80 disks (in preview).
+The throughput and IOPS performance of a Premium managed disk depends on the both the SKU and the instance size of the nodes in the AKS cluster.
 For more information, see Pricing and Performance of Managed Disks.

 Create a persistent volume claim

 A persistent volume claim (PVC) is used to automatically provision storage based on a storage class.
 In this case, a PVC can use one of the pre-created storage classes to create a standard or premium Azure managed disk.

 azure-premium.yaml, and copy in the following manifest.
 The claim requests a disk named

 azure-managed-disk that is 5GB in size with ReadWriteOnce access.
 The managed-premium storage class is specified as the storage class.